cdelorme/system-setup/docs/osx.md

     - Do not show menu bar icon

 Adding an additional desktop to Mission Control and setting the battery to display its percentage are also advisable changes.

+_The zoom hotkey comes from the [iterm2](http://iterm2.com/) shortcut, and is a very helpful addition for those who like applications to fill-the-screen.
+However, google chrome's default assumption for `Zoom` is to adjust the height and not fill the screen.
+However, they interpret shift as a desire to fill vs full-height, thus if the hotkey contains the shift key it will do a proper fill, and needs its own special-case._

 ## spotlight cache